Shuffle/Shuffle-docs/docs/configuration.md

 # PS: Encryption is available from Shuffle backend version >=0.9.17.
 ## PPS: There's a [known bug](https://github.com/frikky/Shuffle/issues/528) with Proxies and git

+# Set up distributed memcaching.
+See "Distributed Caching" for more.
+SHUFFLE_MEMCACHED=<IP>:PORT

 ```

 Orborus: